Power of Memory

 How much more important to “tell the stories accurately” if they are about God-become-Man, and to forget means eternal oblivion?

-In other words, older people who know the story will correct the story-teller who messes it up, and it’s a “kin-based responsibility” because these stories are a crucial part of the group identity: they tell people who they are.
-To forget is to become nobody.
+In other words, older people who know the story will correct the storyteller who messes it up.
+It’s a “kin-based responsibility” because these stories are a crucial part of the group identity.
+They tell people who they are, and to forget is to become nobody.
 How much more important to “tell the stories accurately” if they are about God-become-Man, and to forget means eternal oblivion?
-And when the elders checking the story-tellers’ accuracy were eye witnesses . . . or when the story-tellers themselves were witnesses or participants in what they are describing?
+How about when the elders checking the storytellers’ accuracy were eyewitnesses?
+Or, when the storytellers themselves were witnesses or even participants in what they were describing?

 Believing Catholics, of course, trust in the guidance of the Holy Spirit in preserving the truth, but that won’t help to convince those who don’t share our Faith.
 Natural reason, however, and the available evidence, show that the earliest Christians were not only quite capable of preserving the story of Jesus accurately, but also were extremely unlikely to do otherwise.
 That, at least, is the rational conclusion: what evidence can the doubters offer to the contrary?